 Here’s what you need to know before booking your trip to Ecuador.

-I visited Ecuador in December 2020, and at the time of writing all travelers must present a negative COVID-19 PCR test taken no more than 10 days before arrival and fill out a Traveler Health Declaration form.
+I visited Ecuador in December 2020, and at the time of writing all travelers were required to present a negative COVID-19 PCR test taken no more than 10 days before arrival and fill out a Traveler Health Declaration form.
+(Note: As of March 22, 2021, travelers who have had a complete COVID-19 vaccination can present the official vaccination certificate instead of a negative RT-PCR test result for entry to Ecuador.
+It appears a negative PCR test is still required for Galapagos.)
 Travelers who arrive without negative test results must self-quarantine at their own expense.

 As soon as you get off the plane, you’ll be taken to a room where health professionals will administer a survey, take your temperature, and test your blood oxygen level through a non-invasive finger sensor device.
 The entire process takes only five to 10 minutes and, assuming your vitals are healthy, you’ll proceed on to customs and arrivals.
 For more travel updates, see the US Embassy in Ecuador website.